MarkBuffalo/zoombo/README.md

 - I've purposely not included any threading or optimization, but you can crack as many links as you can dump into `meetings.txt`.
 That means if you've got 20 links, run it and go afk.

+## Any mitigations for this attack?

+1. Use authenticated shares instead of passwords
+2. Set a random password for recorded shares that you no longer want, then delete it.
+This kills the previous S3 bucket links.

 # Installaton